 A: Ideal GRE scores would be Quant 160 or more and Verbal 150 or more; however these are not firm and we also review your application.
-Due to COVID-19, we temporarily waive the GRE requirement for the admissions of Spring, Summer, and Fall 2021.
 The minimum University TOEFL requirement is 80.

 Q: Can I apply to both the MS and PhD programs in the Department of Computer Science?